Lramseyer/vaporview/API_DOCS.md

 - **uri** - Document URI
 - **loadAll** - true | false - if set to true, will load all variables into the viewport
 - **maxSignals** - abort loading all variables if netlist contains more than this number of variables.
-This value will be limited to 64
+This value will be limited to 64.
+If this value is not specified, it will default to 64.

 This command takes the URI to a waveform dump file.